iov-one/docs/docs/weave/tutorial/11-cron.md

 is designed to be no different than a regular message except the fact that CRON tasks are initiated by a ticker and processed by a different handler that is not accesible from the route.
 This means CRON execution happens in a totally separate stack than [application stack](./09-app.md).
-Actually CRON is an minimal application stack with limited functionality and capabilities.
-Although this does not mean CRON is not accesssible or interactable from application stack.
-A task could be triggered, cancelled, modified, and created by a message routed to an application handler.
+Actually CRON is a minimal application stack with limited functionality and capabilities.
+Although this does not mean CRON routes are not accesssible or interactable from the application stack.
+A task could be triggered, cancelled, modified, and created by a message routed to an request handler.

 Differences between application and CRON stack: